aws-ia/terraform-aws-rds-custom-for-oracle/CONTRIBUTING.md

 * Anything unusual about your environment or deployment

 ## Contributing via Pull Requests
-In order to contibute code to this repository, you must submit a *[Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)*.
-To do so, you must *[fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)* this repostiory, make your changes in your forked version and submit a *Pull Request*.
+In order to contribute code to this repository, you must submit a *[Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)*.
+To do so, you must *[fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo)* this repository, make your changes in your forked version and submit a *Pull Request*.

 Before sending us a pull request, please ensure that: